 They wanted to know that they were protected and safe.

-And we hear story after story after story of what is happening, what some of these illegals are up to that come into the country who are have criminal activity, have been involved in it, and then we see these Democrats, like the three in New Jersey advocating for child molesters, murderers, gang members.
+And we hear story after story after story of what is happening, what some of these illegals are up to that come into the country who have criminal activity, have been involved in it.

-I mean, I w what are they missing?
+I mean, what are they missing?

 They're missing something.

-Here we are halfway through Trump's first year in office, and they're still worried about what their political future might look like.
+Here we are halfway through Trump's first year in office and they're still worried about what their political future might look like.

-There was that new poll that was conducted earlier this month um by the Associated Press and NORC Center for Public Affairs research, and it found that only about a third of Democrats are very optimistic or even somewhat optimistic about their party's future.
+There was that new poll that was conducted earlier this month by the Associated Press and NORC Center for Public Affairs research, and it found that only about a third of Democrats are very optimistic or even somewhat optimistic about their party's future.

-So they a lot of them think the party isn't doing enough to push back against Trump, but is that really what the problem is?
+So a lot of them think the party isn't doing enough to push back against Trump.

 Is it really?